GEOS-DEV/GEOS/src/docs/sphinx/buildGuide/SpackUberenv.rst

     ./scripts/uberenv/uberenv.py

-This will create a directory ``uberenv_libs`` in the current working directory, clone Spack into ``uberenv_libs/spack`` and install the dependencies into ``uberenv_libs/system_dependent_path``.
+This will create a directory ``uberenv_libs`` (or a directory name you specify by adding ``--prefix directory-name``) in the current working directory, clone Spack into ``uberenv_libs/spack`` and install the dependencies into ``uberenv_libs/system_dependent_path``.
 It will then spit out a host-config file in the current directory which you can use to build GEOS.
-While the above command **should** work on every system, it should never be used.
+While the above command **should** work on every system, it **should never be used**.
 Invoked as such, Spack will ignore any system libraries you have installed and will go down a rabbit hole building dependencies.
 Furthermore this does not allow you to choose the compiler to build.
 Both of these are easily solved by creating a directory with a ``packages.yaml`` and a ``compilers.yaml``.

 To prevent this from happening you'll need to create a directory with a ``packages.yaml`` file and a ``compilers.yaml`` file.
 You can find working examples for commonly used systems in `scripts/uberenv/spack_configs <https://github.com/GEOS-DEV/GEOS/tree/develop/scripts/uberenv/spack_configs>`_.
 It is worth noting that each LC system type has two such directories, for example there is a ``toss_3_x85_54_ib`` and ``toss_3_x85_54_ib_python`` directory.
 This is because when building ``pygeosx`` Python needs to be built from scratch, and as such cannot be listed in ``packages.yaml``.
 However, when not building ``pygeosx`` other dependencies depend on python, but an existing system version works just fine, so it can be put in ``packages.yaml`` to prevent Spack from building it.